RayHightower/RayHightower.com/_posts/2019-03-27-nvidia-gpu-technology-conference-2019.markdown

 <img src="/images/nvidia_gtc2019_academic_posters.jpg" width="600" align="center" alt="Nvidia GTC 2019 - Academic Posters" title="Nvidia GTC 2019 - Academic Posters" />

+Academic posters filled the hallways between the exhibit hall and the lecture rooms.
+There wasn't enough time to review all of the posters.
+But the ones I saw covered an amazing level of detail in a tiny space.
+The conference awarded $5,000 to the creator of the best academic poster, determined via voting by the conference attendees.

 ### GPU ROI